Magisk-Modules-Repo/MagiskHidePropsConf/README.md

 ### Boot stage
 It's possible to move the execution of the boot script from the default system.prop file to either post-fs-data or late_start service.
 If there are any kind of issues during boot or that props don't set properly, try changing the boot stage to either post-fs-data or late_start service instead.
 Just keep in mind that this might cause other issues like the fingerprint not setting properly (if set during late_start service) or that post-fs-data will be interupted by having too many props causing the script to run too slow.

 It is also possible to set individual props, like fingerprint, security patch date and custom props individualy.
-There'll be an option under the corresponding menu.
+There'll be an option under the corresponding menu

+If boot stage is set to late_start service, general execution or for specific prop types, it is also possible to enable a soft reboot after these props are changed.
+This can sometimes be needed for a prop to properly be set to memory at such a late stage in the boot process, so if a prop doesn't appear to be set properly during the late_start service boot stage, try enabling this option.
+This feature is disabled by default since it has the possibility to cause issues on some devices.

 Note: post-fs-data runs earlier than system.prop and late_start service runs after, right at the end of the boot process.
 Having to many props set in post-fs-data may have an adverse effect on the boot process and may result in props not being set properly.
 Using the default system.prop file or late_start service is prefered if possible.